MichaelElstad/MichaelElstad.github.io/_posts/2022-10-18-Sam's Robots.md

 Sam started his robotics carrer at a title 1 school called Jefferson Elemetary in the heart of Carlsbad.
 He has been their mentor for 8 years, building robots and meeting great people.

-Sam learned spanish while working with students, adults, and colleges in Southern California.
+Sam learned spanish while working with students, adults, and colleague in San Diego.

-**Sam Values Time**

 ## 760-421-1251 is the fastest way to reach me
-PST Workhours preferred.

 ## SamuelPatrickCarter@gmail.com is the most reliable way to reach me